A Complete Guide to Performing Enemas

 Therapeutic or bowel cleansing enema procedure

-If a nurse or other healthcare provider performs your therapeutic enema, some of the steps are the same as an at-home enema.
+If a nurse or other healthcare professional performs your therapeutic enema, some of the steps are the same as an at-home enema.

 At the medical office, you will lie on a medical procedure table on your side and pull your knees up to your chest.